-Business Hours -- Hours for service-oriented businesses in Panama are generally 8am to 1:30pm and 3 to 5pm on weekdays, and 8am to noon on Saturdays.
+Business Hours: Hours for service-oriented businesses in Panama are generally 8am to 1pm and 2 to 5pm on weekdays, and 8am to noon on Saturdays.
+Businesses in Panama City usually don’t close for lunch.
 Shops open at 9 or 10am and close at 6 or 7pm; shopping malls close around 8pm.
-Grocery stores are open 24 hours or 8am to 8pm.
+Many grocery stores are open 24 hours or from 8am to 8pm.

-Embassies & Consulates -- The United States Embassy is located in Panama City at Avenida Balboa and Calle 38 Este (tel.
-207-7030).
-The Canadian Embassy is at 53 Este and Nicanor de Obarrio in Panama City (tel.
-264-7115).
-The British Embassy is at Calle 53 Este and Nicanor de Obarrio, Panama City (tel.
-269-0866).
-Australia and New Zealand do not have an embassy or consulate in Panama; however, the British Embassy can provide consular assistance to citizens of those countries.
+Embassies & Consulates: The United States Embassy is located in Panama City on Demetrio Basilio Lakas Avenue in Clayton (tel.
+317-5000).
+The Canadian Embassy is at Torres de las Americas Tower A, 11th floor, in Punta Pacifica (tel.
+294-2500).
+The British Embassy is at Calle 53 Este and Nicanor de Obarrio in Panama City, in the fourth floor of the Humboldt Tower (tel.
+297-6550).
+Australia and New Zealand do not have embassies or consulates in Panama; however, the British Embassy can provide consular assistance to citizens of those countries.

-Etiquette & Customs -- Denizens of Panama City dress well in spite of the heat, meaning no flip-flops, shorts, or tank tops -- so bring at least one nice outfit with you.
+Etiquette & Customs: Panama City professionals dress well in spite of the heat, meaning no flip-flops, shorts, or tank tops—so bring at least one nice outfit with you.
 Many better restaurants will not serve patrons in shorts, women included.
-In resort or beach areas, and in smaller towns with a large expat presence like Boquete, casual wear is okay.
+In resort or beach areas, and in smaller towns with a large expat presence such as Boquete, casual wear is okay.

 Panamanians usually greet each other with a light kiss on the right cheek, but they are accustomed to North American habits and most likely will greet you with a handshake if they know you’re a gringo or if you are in a business environment.
 Punctuality is appreciated in business settings, but don’t be surprised if your Panamanian guest shows up 30 or 45 minutes late for a dinner party.
 Many Panamanians do not like to be bothered on Sunday, so reconsider if calling on this day.
 In business settings, always begin a conversation with light talk before getting to the point.
 In contrast to North America, the do-it-yourself spirit is not very esteemed in Panama; rather, your ability to hire help to do it for you is what people value.
 Live-in and daily maids are very common in Panama, meaning as a guest you are not expected to make your bed or help out around the house.
 When entering a room, you are expected to greet everyone either individually or as a group.